arnaudbos/i-rant/content/loom-part-3-async.md

 200 clients, 30 threads, everything is proceeding as I have foreseen.
 But wait... this is very slow!
 This screenshot shows only the first minute of runtime and then the rest of the chart looks the same.

-The previous implementation created a bunch of threads but at least finished quickly, less than a minute.
+The previous implementation created a bunch of threads but at least finished quickly, in less than a minute.
 Why is it so slow?

 [VisualVM] to the rescue: